-- Employers with twelve or more employees must provide reasonable accommodations to workers with limitations related to pregnancy, childbirth, or related medical conditions with written documentation from their health care provider that specifies their limitations and suggests what accommodations would address those limitations unless the accommodations impose an undue hardship on the business.32 - All employers must provide reasonable accommodations to employees, if requested, for needs related to pregnancy, childbirth, or a related medical condition, so long as the accommodations will not cause an undue hardship to the employer. - Reasonable accommodations include restroom breaks, periodic rest for those who stand for long periods of time, assistance with manual labor, leave for a period of disability arising from childbirth, reassignment to a vacant position, and job restructuring.

-Employers must provide written notice of these rights.34
+- All employers must provide reasonable accommodations to employees, if requested, for needs related to pregnancy, childbirth, or a related medical condition, so long as the accommodations will not cause an undue hardship to the employer. - Reasonable accommodations include restroom breaks, periodic rest for those who stand for long periods of time, assistance with manual labor, leave for a period of disability arising from childbirth, reassignment to a vacant position, and job restructuring. - Employers must provide written notice of these rights.35